- Credits: 16 IRS hours | CFP credits | 13.5 CLE hours

 - For: Tax practitioners working with individual and small business returns (including CPAs, enrolled agents, lawyers, insurance personnel, VITA volunteers)

-Earn IRS-approved continuing education credit hours to renew your IRS certification in this two-day course.
+Earn IRS-approved continuing education credit hours in the following areas:

 - 2 ethics hours

 - 3 federal tax law update hours